 Unauthorized carrying of a weapon into a courthouse is considered a Class 1 misdemeanor if the weapon is not discharged or used in another crime.
 Class 1 misdemeanors carry potential penalties of up to one year in jail and/or $2,500 in fines.

 In addition, the penalties for other crimes, like assault, will be more serious if there is a firearm involved.
-A lawyer in our firm who handles assault cases will work tirelessly on your behalf towards a positive resolution in your case.
+A lawyer in our firm who handles assault cases could work tirelessly on your behalf for the best possible resolution in your case given the circumstances.

 Our legal team has represented clients against these type of charges before, and the experience gained during those trials helps elect strong defense strategies moving forward.
 When you schedule a consultation with one of our attorneys, they will be able to review the facts of the case and help you decide on the best course of action for your defense.
 They also could answer any questions you might have about the charges you face and the potential consequences of a conviction.

 The laws in the Commonwealth concerning these violations are strict and a conviction could bring some serious penalties.
 When you are facing a gun charge, it is important that you have a Virginia gun attorney who will treat your case with the professionalism and attention this type of situation dictates.